microsoft/TypeScript-wiki/The-Release-Process.md

+# Tracking Releases

+Each release has a corresponding [Iteration Plan](https://github.com/microsoft/TypeScript/issues?q=is%3Aissue+label%3APlanning+%22Iteration+Plan) issue on GitHub.
+These iteration plans contain a list of **planned work items** as well as **release dates**.

+We also keep an updated [Feature Roadmap](https://github.com/Microsoft/TypeScript/wiki/Roadmap) which is typically more accurate in terms of what we release.

+The TypeScript team also maintains the official [TypeScript Blog](https://devblogs.microsoft.com/typescript/) where releases are announced.

 # What Work Gets Done?

 TypeScript currently has two pre-releases (the Beta and the Release Candidate), followed by a stable "final" release, followed by any number of patches.